brothers-DAO/bro-dex/README.md

 Modules composing a pair can be generated using M4 macros.

 ### Fees
 This DEX works with ZERO maker fees.
-Only the maker pays fees.
+Only the taker pays fees.
 The fees have to be paid using the "paying currency" by transferring a higher amount than requested by the maker.

 ### Modules Overview